Safe-Sea - Green Lipped Mussel Oil For Dogs

 The more the merrier.
 While most fish oils only contain two fatty acids, Green Lipped Mussel Oil contains 30.
 One of those fatty acids is called ETA (eicosatetraenoic acid), and Green Lipped Mussels are one of the only generous sources of this important anti-inflammatory omega-3.

-Green Lipped Mussel Oil is also a good source of another important omega-3 fatty acids called Phospholipids.
+Green Lipped Mussel Oil is also a good source of another important omega-3 fatty acid called Phospholipids.
 Phospholipids are absorbed easily and resistant to oxidation.

 According to a study published in Inflammopharmacology in 1997, phospholipids make Green Lipped Mussel Oil 158 times more effective than fish oil.
 (See Research Below)